UN agency declares global emergency over virus from China

 China first informed WHO about cases of the new virus in late December.
 To date, China has reported more than 7,800 cases including 170 deaths.
 Eighteen other countries have since reported cases, as scientists race to understand how exactly the virus is spreading and how severe it is.

-Experts say there is significant evidence the virus is transmitting among people in China and have noted with concern several instances in other countries — including Japan, Germany, Canada and Vietnam — where there have also been isolated cases of human-to-human spread.

-Experts say there is significant evidence the virus is spreading g among people in China and have noted with concern several instances in other countries – including Japan, Germany, Canada and Vietnam – where there have also been isolated cases of human-to-human transmission.
+Experts say there is significant evidence the virus is spreading among people in China and have noted with concern instances in other countries — including the United States, France, Japan, Germany, Canada, South Korea and Vietnam — where there have also been isolated cases of human-to-human transmission.

+Speaking to reporters in Geneva, WHO director-general Tedros Adhanom Ghebreyesus noted the worrisome spread of the virus between people outside China.

+“The main reason for this declaration is not because of what is happening in China but because of what is happening in other countries,” he said.
+“Our greatest concern is the potential for this virus to spread to countries with weaker health systems which are ill-prepared to deal with it.”

 A declaration of a global emergency typically brings greater money and resources, but may also prompt nervous governments to restrict travel and trade to affected countries.
 The announcement also imposes more disease reporting requirements on countries.

+“During my discussion with the president and other officials, they’re willing to support countries with weaker health systems with whatever is possible,” Tedros said.

+On Thursday, France confirmed that a doctor who was in contact with a patient with the new virus later became infected himself.
+The doctor is now being treated in an isolated room at a Paris hospital.
+Outbreak specialists worry that the spread of new viruses from patients to health workers can signal the virus is becoming adapted to human transmission.

-BEIJING (AP) — China on Thursday raised the death toll to 170 and more countries reported infections from a worrisome new virus, including some spread locally, as foreign evacuees from China’s worst-hit region returned home to medical tests and even isolation.
+China raised the death toll to 170 on Thursday and more countries reported infections, including some spread locally, as foreign evacuees from China’s worst-hit region returned home to medical tests and even isolation.

 Russia announced it was closing its 2,600-mile border with China, joining Mongolia and North Korea in barring crossings to guard against a new viral outbreak.
 It had been de facto closed because of the Lunar New Year holiday, but Russian authorities said the closure would be extended until March 1.